Career Academy Programs

-The Academy Application window is now open.
-You can pick up applications outside room B119 or download an application below.
-Remember, you should work with a Blake staff member in your Academy area in order to have your Capstone project approved.
+The Career Academy Application window is now open.
+The Capstone Application is now online.
+The Capstone Experience Description & Planning Sheet can be found outside room B119 or downloaded below.
+Remember, you should work with a Blake staff member in your Academy area in order to have your Capstone Project approved.
 Completed applications will be accepted until February 9, 2018.
 Capstone Projects should be approved by your sponsor at the time you submit your application.

 All projects should be completed and approved by your supervising teacher by May 1, 2018.
 Be sure to return your application to B119.